canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 The tests I needed to update were for an ASP.NET Core API controller, `AccountController`.
 This controller created, updated and suspended user accounts.
 Also, it sent a welcome email to new users.

 These tests checked a configuration object for the sender, reply-to and contact-us email addresses.
 The welcome email contained those three emails.
-If the configuration files miss one of the email addresses, the controller threw an exception from its constructor.
+If the configuration files miss one of the email addresses, the controller throws an exception from its constructor.

 Let's see one of the tests.
 This test checks for the sender email.